bloomberg/chromium.bb/README.md

 # Build setup

-## Installing build dependencies

-The following tools are required for building:
+The following are the main tools are required for development/builds:

  - Build file generator: `gn`
- - Code formatter (optional): `clang-format`
+ - Code formatter: `clang-format`
  - Builder: `ninja` ([GitHub releases](https://github.com/ninja-build/ninja/releases))

-`clang-format` and `ninja` can be downloaded to `buildtools/<platform>` root by running `./tools/install-build-tools.sh`.

-`clang-format` is only used for presubmit checks and optionally used on generated code from the CDDL tool.

-`gn` will be installed in `buildtools/<platform>/` automatically by `gclient sync`.

-You also need to ensure that you have the compiler and its toolchain dependencies.
-Currently, both Linux and Mac OS X build configurations use clang by default.
+ - Compiler/Linker: `clang` (installed by default) or `gcc` (installed by you)

+All of these--except `gcc` as noted above--are automatically downloaded/updated
+for the Linux and Mac environments via `gclient sync` as described above.
+The first two are installed into `buildtools/<platform>/`.

+Mac only: XCode must be installed on the system, to link against its frameworks.

+`clang-format` is used for maintaining consistent coding style, but it is not a complete replacement for adhering to Chromium/Google C++ style (that's on you!).
+The presubmit script will sanity-check that it has been run on all new/changed code.

 ## Linux clang